Meet the Team

 Arrived in Pia as general dogsbody in 1999, and now that I'm MD, nothing's changed!
 Got to being where I am by interfering, asking questions, wanting improvements and generally getting on everyone's nerves.
 Spend my days marketing, being strategic, getting creative and learning!
 My colleagues often wonder what I do all day, so hopefully they'll read this and find out…

-Matthew – Head of Business
+Matthew - Head of Development

-I arrived in 2009 to add extra capacity to the production team, shortly moving from production to the Braille team as a a trainee Braille originator.
+I arrived in 2009 to add extra capacity to the production team, shortly moving from production to the Braille team as a trainee Braille originator.
 After a quick stint I moved teams again (obviously something I’d said!) to become a member in the large print team, it was here I set roots working alongside Peter.
 After a number of years gaining experience in all things accessible, I joined SMT after being overly interfering on a technical side and trying to promote change throughout the business.

 Daii - Sales & Marketing Representative